Spring Workshop 2019 • Lisbon, Portugal • June 9 – 15, 2019

 In 2015 she won the prize for the best photographic work of the year by the Portuguese Author Society and in 2016 she was nominee for the Novo Banco prize, the most important prize in Portugal for contemporary photography.

-She did already several exhibitions in Europe - Portugal, Spain, Italy, England, Germany, Greece, but also outside such as EUA, Turkey, China and Africa (Morocco, and Cape Vert).
+She has had several exhibitions in Portugal, Spain, Italy, England, Germany, Greece, and outside Europe – EUA, Turkey, China and Africa (Morocco, and Cape Vert).
 She was represented for five years by Galeria 3+1 Arte Contemporanea in Chiado and nowadays she is represented by Galeria das Salgadeiras, in Lisbon.
 Part of her work belongs to private and institutional collections.

 Location: Lisbon, Portugal

 We are booking rooms at a local hotel that will also be the base for our workshop (or very close to it).

 Costs will vary according to the size of the room and number of persons in the room.
 We will let you know in advance the cost: you are also free to search your own accommodation if you prefer.
 Once you confirm the participation, we will confirm your room and you will pay the hotel directly.